Muhamed Alghoul

-Muhamed Alghoul (محمد الغول; born 9 April 1996) is a professional footballer who plays as an attacking midfielder for Egyptian club Wadi Degla.
+Muhamed Alghoul (محمد الغول; born 9 April 1996) is a Palestinian professional footballer who plays as an attacking midfielder for Icelandic club Keflavík.
+Born in Croatia, he plays for the Palestine national team.

-Born in Croatia, Alghoul is of Palestinian descent through his father; he represented Croatia internationally at youth level in 2015, before switching allegiance to Palestine in 2021.

 Early life

 Alghoul was born in Zagreb, Croatia to a Palestinian father from Gaza, and a Croatian mother of Bosniak descent.
 He has a younger brother, Khalid, who also plays football.
 Alghoul is Muslim.

 Club career

 Alghoul started his career with Croatian First League side Lokomotiva, where he made two appearances, before suffering a knee injury.
 On 5 October 2014, he debuted for Lokomotiva in a 3–0 defeat to Dinamo Zagreb.
 Before the second half of 2015–16, Alghoul signed for Dubrava in the Croatian Third League.

 In 2018, Alghoul signed for Croatian Second League club Hrvatski Dragovoljac, where he was nicknamed the "Palestinian Luka Modrić".
 Before the second half of 2018–19, Alghoul signed for FC Dietikon in the Swiss fifth division.
 In 2019, he returned to Dubrava.

 In January 2022, Alghoul moved to Romanian Liga I side Academica Clinceni.